plone/documentation/develop/plone/getstarted/index.rst

 Finding and installing add-on packages
 --------------------------------------

-Plone add-ons can be found at the `plone.org Products
+Plone add-ons can be found at the `plone.org Add-ons
-<https://plone.org/products>`_ page or at the  `PyPI (the Python
+<https://plone.org/download/add-ons>`_ page or at the  `PyPI (the Python
 Package index) <https://pypi.python.org>`_.

 See the :doc:`Installing add-on packages using buildout